miggyval/metr4202_ximea_tutorial/README.md

 echo 0 | sudo tee /sys/module/usbcore/parameters/usbfs_memory_mb
 ```
 ## Step 2: Install the ROS Ximxea Package
+For this step, you can follow this instructions, as per the tutorial [here](https://github.com/wavelab/ximea_ros_cam)
 - Go to your catkin workspace source directory
 ```
 cd ~/catkin_ws/src
 ```